LaxarJS/laxar/docs/manuals/adapters.md

    - `serviceDecorators` (optional): Usually, services passed to `create` can be used *as-is*, without technology-specific changes.
 However, some technologies may need to modify individual services.
 For these cases, adapter factories may specify so-called *service decorators* by returning a map of service names to decorator functions from this method.
 Each decorator will be called with the original injection (such as `axContext`, `axId` etc.) when that is requested.
 Decorators may then decide to return a modified injection or a completely new    version.

-   - `applyViewChanges` (optionally): Whenever the _LaxarJS_ runtime may have caused a change to the internal state of one or more widgets, for example by asynchronous delivery of event bus events, this method gets called.
-   It should then do whatever necessary to update the view of all its adapter instances.
-In case of _angular_ this is a call to `$rootScope.$apply()`, while the *plain* adapter simply does nothing.

-  The API of the widget modules themselves depends on the integration technology, but usually there is at least a `name` to associate the modules to their _widget.json,_ a method to instantiate a controller for a given widget instance, and possibly a method to set up a view.
+  The API of the widget modules themselves depends on the integration technology, but usually there is a method to instantiate a controller for a given widget instance, and possibly a list of injections and/or a method to set up a view.

    - For the _plain_ integration, the widget module must have a method `create` to instantiate the controller, and optionally an array  `injections` to specify services required by the widget, such as the event bus.
    These injections are used as arguments to `create` in the order that they are listed in `injections`.